department-of-veterans-affairs/vets.gov-content-style-guide/style-and-formatting.md

 - The first sentence clearly outlines what the reader needs to know and the action they need to take.
 - Plain language creates a conversational tone — without complicated terms like “exposure” — while still conveying the seriousness of the subject.
 - Bullets make it easier for readers to see at a glance which occupations might have put them at risk.
 - comma: Use the serial comma (sometimes referred to as the Oxford comma).
-- exclamation point: We don't use the exclamation point since it does not align with the vets.gov tone, which is warm and quiet.
+- exclamation point: We don't use the exclamation point since it does not align with the Vets.gov tone, which is warm and quiet.